 We thoroughly enjoyed the testing process for camping cookware, as these sets are an integral piece of outdoor gear for everyone.
-Our reviewers made breakfast, lunch, and dinner for several months in these sets, day-in, and day-out.
-We browned sausages and sauteed veggies for dutch oven lasagna, we scrambled eggs to see how evenly each set cooked and turned those eggs, and many others, into breakfast burritos.
+Our reviewers made breakfast, lunch, and dinner for several months in these sets, day-in and day-out.
+We browned sausages and sauteed veggies for dutch oven lasagna; we scrambled eggs to see how evenly each set cooked and turned those eggs, and many others, into breakfast burritos.
 We also made pork fajitas, and of course, easy pasta dishes.
 We tested all over the Americas - both North and South.
 These cook sets have seen the high peaks of mountain summits, as well as the sea level beaches of Northern British Columbia and Hawaii.
 Essentially — we've tested these sets everywhere.
 And our data gathered along the way is how we award each with a score based on key metrics.